bakjohn/NameMatchBot/README.md

 To recreate the bot and names database used for the blog post you will need 2 unique buckets in your AWS Account.
 One is used for the Lambda Layer which imports the PyPhonetics library (unique-bucket-1) and the second (unique-bucket-2) is used to populate the Names database.

+1. Create the PyPhonetics Layer for AWS Lambda from the pip install.
+   a.
+Create a folder named 'python' in your current directory.

+      mkdir python

+   b.
+Install PyPhonetics into the python folder.

+      pip install --target=./python PyPhonetics

+   d.
+Zip the folder into a file named PyPhoneticsLayer.zip

+      zip -r PyPhoneticsLayer.zip python

 1. Upload the Lambda Layer for PyPhonetics library to S3.
     a.
 Create s3 bucket with a unique name, replace *unique-bucket-name-1* with a unique name of your choice.
 This bucket will be used to store our Python dependency for the Bot Lambda.